oooivy/oooivy.github.io/index.md

 ---
 layout: page
-title: welcome to my page!
+title: The greatest test of courage on earth is to bear defeat without losing heart.
-tagline:
+tagline:  Arya Rush!
 ---
 {% include JB/setup %}